- Student Life

 Books, Supplies, Uniforms, Test fees and CDTA passes are provided for each training.

-Training will take place at any one of our four locations:
+Training will take place at one of our locations:

 SCCC - Center City, Schenectady